-When we think about the Christmas story, we often overlook the lineage of Jesus.
-In haste to meet the baby in the manger, we skip over the long list of too-difficult-to-pronouce names and jump right to the gifts of gold, frankincense and myrrh.
-But in doing so, we miss an integral part of the story.
+For years I overlooked the lineage of Jesus.
+In haste to meet the baby in the manger, I skipped over the long list of too-difficult-to-pronouce names and jumped right to the gifts of gold, frankincense and myrrh.
+But in doing so, I missed an integral part of the story.

 It’s as if God is saying, “I remember the affair.
 I remember the murder.”

 An Unexpected Gift

-Sometimes it feels like we can’t access God because of our disobedience.
-Shame builds an invisible wall that is impossible to scale.
-More importantly, we feel incapable of doing God’s work because we’re not perfect.
-As a result, we live clouded in the guilt of the past instead of receiving the blessing of the present.
+Shame can build an invisible wall that is impossible to scale.
+It causes us to believe that we’re incapable of doing God’s work because we’re not perfect.
+As a result, we live imprisoned by the guilt of the past.

-The lineage of Jesus is an essential part of the Christmas story because God is saying, “I know.
-And I love you anyway.
-I know.
-And I’m going to use you anyway.”
+The lineage of Jesus is such an essential part of the Christmas story because God says, “I know, and I love you anyway.
+I know, and I’m going to use you anyway.”

 This is the freedom that we have in Christ, the freedom that we’re called to live in.